writer/aws-examples/bedrock-examples/text-to-sql-agent/README.md

    This script will:
    - Create an S3 bucket for storing data and results
-   - Set up AWS Glue database and crawler for the baseball dataset
+   - Set up AWS Glue database and crawler for the enterprise financial dataset
    - Create Lambda function for executing SQL queries
    - Create IAM roles and policies with appropriate permissions
    - Create the Bedrock agent with the specified foundation model